dasobral/astro_biases_multiple_populations/README.md

-# astro_biases_multiple_populations
+# magevolbias

-A Python toolkit to model, compute and constrain astrophysical properties of galaxy populations
+Constraining magnification and evolution biases using the multipoles of the galaxy 2-point correlation function.